 The Narngulu Industrial Area has been divided into four strategic land use precincts.
-The majority of the Karloo LSP area (south of the GSTC) lies within Precinct A. North of the GSTC, a portion of the site lies within Precinct D. The future identified land uses for Precinct A and D are light industry and the proposed Geraldton North-South Highway.
+An eastern portion of the Karloo Local Structure Area Plan (south of the GSTC) lies within Precinct A. North of the GSTC, a portion of the site lies within Precinct D. The future identified land uses for Precinct A and D are light industry and the proposed Geraldton North-South Highway.